SENSUIKAN!

 16 February 1942:

-The I-72 returns to Kwajalein.
+I-72 returns to Kwajalein.

 18 February 1942:

-Departs Kwajalein with the I-71.
+Departs Kwajalein with I-71.

 20 February 1942 - Aborted Raid on Rabaul:

 Task Force 11, en route to attack Rabaul, is spotted by a Kawanishi H6K "Mavis" flying boat of the Yokohama Kokutai.
-Since surprise is lost, the American attack is cancelled.
+Since surprise is lost, the American attack is canceled.
 TF 11 is attacked off Bougainville by the 4th Kokutai's naval land-based bombers, but the Japanese are beaten off with heavy losses.

 5 March 1942: